-Cultural difference is evident in the event, when group of people plans for massacre and revenge, some other sacrifice their lives for the good of thousands of people.
+Cultural difference is evident in the event, when a group of people plans for massacre and revenge, some other sacrifice their lives for the good of thousands of people.
 The strange boy and his group, who appears all of a sudden at gurudhwara, challenge the assembly gathered there, to join him in his revenge: "For each Hindu or Sikh they kill, kill two Mussulmans.
-For each woman they abduct or rape, abduct two. . .
+For each woman they abduct or rape, abduct two...
 That will stop the killing on the other side.
 It will teach them we also play this game of killing and looting" (130).
 When Iqbal hears this from Meet Singh of gurudhwara, his identity as a social worker arises and is apprehensive about the coming calamity.
 He feels awfully bad for the lives of the many.
-Though he thinks in terms of self-preservation first the point of sacrifice also strikes him: "The doer must do only when the receiver is ready to receive.
+Though he thinks in terms of self-preservation first, the point of sacrifice also strikes him: "The doer must do only when the receiver is ready to receive.
 Otherwise, the act is wasted" (148).
-While his meditation ends without any action 'budmash number ten' acts in time so that he becomes of 'budmash' buth of 'budmash' by the society proves himself with an identity of a saviour.
+While his meditation ends without any action 'budmash number ten' acts in time so that he becomes the saviour of a whole lot - a person who is given an identity of 'budmash' by the society proves himself with an identity of a saviour.
 Thus the cruel plan of derailing the train is shattered without any harm to the passengers of the train.

-And Jugga's death box harm to the passengers of the train.
+And Jugga's death boom to the passengers of the train.
 And Jugga's death becomes a glorified act.
-The narrator at the end sums up the call. the end sums up the self-effacing act thus, "The train went over him, and went on the self-effacing act thus," over him, and went on to Pakistan" (157).
+The narrator at the end sums up the end of the sum o the end sums up the self-effacing act thus, "The train went over him, and went on to Pakistan" (157).